Organic fertilizer: Plant

-Processed organic fertilizers include compost, humic acid, grain meal, amino acids, and seaweed extracts.
+Processed organic fertilizers include compost, liquid plant manures, humic acid, grain meal, amino acids, and seaweed extracts.
 Other examples are natural enzyme-digested proteins.
 Decomposing crop residue (green manure) from prior years is another source of fertility.

 Compost provides little in the means of nutrients to plants, but it does provide soil stability through increasing organic matter.
 Compost does help microorganisms proliferate which in turn breaks down decaying plant material into substantial bio-available nutrients for plant to easily assimilate.
 Compost does not need to be fully plant-based: it is often made with a mix of carbon-rich plant waste and nitrogen-rich animal waste including human excreta as a means to remove pathogens and odor from the latter.

 Grain meals can be made of corn gluten, alfalfa, cottonseed, or soybean.
 Most supply nitrogen and potassium, but soybean meal provides nitrogen and phosphorus.
 When initially spread they can cause an increase in ammonia within the soil and burn seeds, it is recommended to use these after plants have developed, to ensure crop success.

 Other ARS studies have found that algae used to capture nitrogen and phosphorus runoff from agricultural fields can not only prevent water contamination of these nutrients, but also can be used as an organic fertilizer.
 ARS scientists originally developed the "algal turf scrubber" to reduce nutrient runoff and increase quality of water flowing into streams, rivers, and lakes.
 They found that this nutrient-rich algae, once dried, can be applied to cucumber and corn seedlings and result in growth comparable to that seen using synthetic fertilizers.

 Ash produced by plant combustion is also an important K fertilizer.